choutsys/ed25519/README.md

 Doing a constant time scalar multiplication on a Montgomery curve is easier, hence the conversion.
 This multiplication is done similarly to what is suggested in that document.

-Although the step of the scalar multiplication per se is immune to cache attacks and timing attacks, that scalar is derived from a modular reduction and is involved in multiplication, and these computations are done via GMP.
+Although the step of the scalar multiplication per se is immune to cache attacks and timing attacks, that scalar is derived from a modular reduction and is involved in multiplication before being ready for the montgomery curve, and these computations are done via GMP.

 The most concerning and probably secret-dependant computation is the modular reduction of a 512-bit hash (interpreted as little-endian integer) to a 256-bit number.